 - The employee is subject to a Federal, State, or local quarantine or isolation order related to COVID–19, or caring for an individual who is.

 - The employee has been advised by a health care provider to self-quarantine due to concerns related to COVID–19, or caring for an individual who has been advised as such.

 - The employee is experiencing symptoms of COVID–19 and seeking a medical diagnosis.

 - The employee is caring for their child if the school or place of care has been closed, or the child care provider is unavailable, due to COVID–19 related reasons.

 - The employee is experiencing any other substantially-similar condition specified by the U.S. Department of Health and Human Services.

-Paid sick leave benefits must immediately be made available when FFCRA takes effect, on April 1, 2020.
+Paid sick leave benefits needed to be made immediately available when FFCRA took effect, on April 1, 2020.